David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 That said, the nuances of locally hosted models are key considerations for deployment:

 - Performance on open sourced models can vary widlly dependant on the task.
 One model may have the best performance for a given task, but have difficulty with another.

-Whilst these strengths and performance characteristics vary, the performance of each model can be compared by evaluating metrics such as latency, throughput, resource usage, precision, recall, accuracy, and F1‑score.
+- Performance of each model can be compared by evaluating metrics such as latency, throughput, resource usage, precision, recall, accuracy, and F1‑score.

+- I typically use GPT and any NVIDIA 'Nemo' fine tune, so using different models with this project will yield varying results.
+For this project specifically, avoid Granite4 models as those have been thoroughly tested.

 - EVALS: Evaluation metrics that assess model performance across diverse datasets and usage scenarios are increasingly important with local models.
 The model card on your local model may say 1 million tokens (Gradnite4-h i'm looking at you), in practice you will find the figure in the low thousands on consumer architecture.